-~ Development of request for amendment (RfA) to the T&C BRP by Elia \rightarrow 2 months √ Organization of public consultation by Elia \rightarrow 1 month (minimum duration in accordance with Art.
-10 of the EBGL) ~ Approval process (incl. the redaction of the consultation report & the introduction of RfA to the T&C BRP by Elia & the approval by the regulator) \rightarrow 2 - 4 months

-- ✓ Notification of the approved RfA to the T&C \rightarrow 1 month BRP to the BRPs - ✓ Entry into force
+- ✓ Development of request for amendment \rightarrow 2 months (RfA) to the T&C BRP by Elia - ✓ Organization of public consultation by Elia → 1 month (minimum duration in accordance with Art.
+10 of the EBGL) - ✓ Approval process (incl. the redaction of the → 2 4 months consultation report & the introduction of RfA to the T&C BRP by Elia & the approval by the regulator) - ✓ Notification of the approved RfA to the T&C \rightarrow 1 month BRP to the BRPs - ✓ Entry into force → min.

-\rightarrow min.
 14 days after notification (in accordance with Art.

 10.1 of the BRP contract)